Once Upon a Time, ABC

-Another resident of Hyperion Heights is Jacinda's best friend, Sabine, who was Tiana in the other realm.
+Another resident of Hyperion Heights is Jacinda's best friend, Sabine (Tiana).
 And there's a bar owner named Roni, who is actually Regina Mills.
 And a police detective named Weaver (Rumplestiltskin).
 And a cop who has just been promoted to detective and became Weaver's new partner, Rogers (Hook), though he doesn't much trust Weaver.
 Of course, none of the characters we already know remember who they really are... with the possible exception of Weaver, though that's unclear.
 Weaver often does favors for Victoria, though only when it suits him.
-And there's a girl named Tilly, who apparently lives on the streets, and is an occasional informant to both Weaver and Rogers.
-It seems as if in another realm she was Alice (of "Wonderland" fame), though obviously not the same Alice or the same Wonderland as previously seen in the spin-off "Once Upon a Time in Wonderland."
+And there's a young woman named Tilly (Alice), who apparently lives on the streets, and is an occasional informant to both Weaver and Rogers.
 Meanwhile, Rogers is obsessed with finding a missing girl named Eloise Gardener.
 And Victoria has a mysterious woman locked up in a secret level of her office building, Belfrey Towers.
-And Henry, Roni, and Rogers form a secret(ish) alliance against Victoria, even though they still don't believe the truth.
+And Henry, Roni, and Rogers form a secret(ish) alliance against Victoria, even though they still don't believe the truth about all the fairy tale stuff.
 However, Roni eventually does get her memory back, but for reasons I won't spoil, it's necessary for her to refrain from trying to break the curse.
 And that means she'll have to try to keep Henry and Jacinda from falling in love.

-There's an episode where we learn that the Wish Realm version of Hook has a daughter he's been searching for.
-And another episode where we learn how he came to have this daughter.
-I don't want to spoil the details, but it involves Rapunzel and Gothel.
+There's an episode where we learn that Rumple and Belle lived out a life together, with Belle eventually dying of old age.
+But of course, the Dark One is immortal, and even if he dies while the darkness is still in him, he wouldn't join Belle in the afterlife.
+So he wants to find a "Guardian" he can turn the dagger over to, so he can stop being the Dark One and finally rejoin Belle.
+(Incidentally, the place where they lived, the Edge of Realms, was in like a temporal bubble, or something, so that time that passed there didn't pass in other realms.
+Or something.)
+There's another episode where we learn that the Wish Realm version of Hook has a daughter he's been searching for.
+And another episode where we learn how he came to have this daughter, but I don't want to spoil the details.
 Anyway, Hook names his daughter Alice.
 So it seems that Tilly is actually his daughter, though of course "Rogers" doesn't know that.
 (Oh, and Rogers is the Wish Realm Hook, not the main Hook, who is still in Storybrooke with Emma.)
-And at some point between Alice's birth and the present, a curse was placed on Hook and Alice to prevent them from being together.
+And at some point between Alice's birth and the present, a curse was placed on Hook and Alice to prevent them from being together, which causes Hook's heart terrible (potentially lethal) pain whenever he gets close to Alice.
+(Though as long as the Hyperion Heights curse is active, the poisoned heart curse doesn't affect Rogers and Tilly.)
 Meanwhile, in Hyperion Heights, Rogers finds and frees the woman Victoria has been holding hostage, believing her to be Eloise Gardener.
 However, she's actually Gothel, who has her own nefarious plans.
 And she's part of a group of witches called the Coven of the Eight, though for now we don't learn much about them.
 Victoria goes to jail for kidnapping "Eloise," but is later released by Weaver.
 She then gives full custody of Lucy to Jacinda.
-Victoria later uses one of Lucy's tears to awaken Anastasia (who remains 14 years old, having not aged in all the years since the sleeping spell was placed on her).
+Victoria later uses one of Lucy's tears to awaken Anastasia (who remains 14 years old, having not aged in all the years since the sleeping spell was placed on her in the NEF).
 But her revival causes Lucy to fall into a coma.
 Subsequently, Gothel gains control of Anastasia.
-Meanwhile, Regina goes to San Francisco to enlist the help of "Roni's" estranged sister, Kelly (who is actually Zelena).
+Meanwhile, Regina goes to San Francisco to enlist the help of "Roni's" estranged sister, Kelly West (who is actually Zelena).
 Regina manages to restore Zelena's memory, and they return to Seattle together.
 (However, Zelena says that "Kelly" is engaged to someone we don't meet yet.)